oschweitzer/learning-resources/nestjs_lesson.md

 Services are the main source of business logic.
 A service can, for example, be called from a controller to validate data, create an item in the database and return a response.

 Any NestJS component can inject a provider that is decorated with the `@Injectable` decorator.
-When providing a provider in the component's constructor, NestJS will take care of the injection, and it will then be available as a class property.
+When providing a provider in the controller's constructor, NestJS will take care of the injection, and it will then be available as a class property.
 This is called **constructor-based injection**.

 ```typescript
 import { Injectable } from '@nestjs/common';